Auditing table in Oracle 10g

 The

-options are used.
-It is also the location for all mandatory auditing specified by the AUDIT_SYS_OPERATIONS
+AUDIT_FILE_DEST parameter specifies the OS directory used for the audit trail when the os, xml and xml,extended options are used.
+It is also the location for all mandatory auditing specified by the AUDIT_SYS_OPERATIONSparameter.

 To enable auditing and direct audit records to the database audit trail, we would do the following.